YouTube Multi-Language Audio: 25% Watch Time, 3x Views—Benchmark Data 2026

 3. Operational ROI: Drastic Cost and Time Reductions

 Historically, the barrier to entry for video dubbing was the prohibitive cost of hiring voice actors and audio engineers.
-In 2026, AI dubbing technology has fundamentally altered these unit economics.
+In 2026, AI dubbing technology has fundamentally altered these unit economics — 60–90% cost savings vs. broadcast studio dubbing, with turnaround measured in hours instead of weeks.
+See the AI Dubbing Pricing Guide 2026 for full per-minute tables.

 Accelerated Workflows